 4.5 Quinoa Salad Bowl

-This refreshing salad bowl is ideal for a light lunch or a side dish.
+This light salad bowl is perfect for lunch or as a side.

 Ingredients